-When you look at the vitamin D label, you might notice that the amount of vitamin D is given as “IU” and not mg or mcg like many of the other vitamins.
-What does “IU” stand for and why is it used?
+When you look at the vitamin D label, you might notice that the amount of vitamin D is given as “IU” in North America and “g” or “mcg” in other regions, such as the United Kingdom.

-“IU” stands for International Unit.
-It is a unit of measure, but one that is very different than what we are accustomed to seeing on labels, such as the milligram (mg) or microgram (mcg).
-The mg and mcg units depict an amount based on mass or volume, something that we can literally see or feel.
-However, the IU measurement describes something that we cannot see; the potency, or biological activity of a product.
-This is particularly helpful to pharmacologists when products have more than one form, such is the case with vitamin D. Vitamin D has two different forms that are found in supplements: vitamin D2, also known as ergocalciferol, and vitamin D3, cholecalciferol.
+Using “IU” has shown to be helpful to pharmacologists when products have more than one form, such as the case with vitamin D. Vitamin D has two different forms that are found in supplements: vitamin D2 (ergocalciferol), and vitamin D3 (cholecalciferol).
 Each of these has a different biological activity or potency, so scientists need a reliable way to compare the potency of these two vitamins.
-Measuring vitamin D in IUs gives scientist a way to compare apples to apples.

-A simpler approach is to use the following vitamin D conversion table:
+A simple approach to converting measurements is the following vitamin D conversion table: